amazon-archives/aws-mobile-react-sample/README.md

 ## Using the Registration and Login components in your application <a name="reglogin"></a>

-The Registration and Login components leverage Amazon Cognito User Pools and Amazon Cognito Federated Identities.
-As an example of using them in your own application first create a React application with [Create React App](https://github.com/facebookincubator/create-react-app):
+The Registration and Login components leverage AWS Amplify to make calls to Amazon Cognito User Pools and Amazon Cognito Federated Identities .
+As an example of using it in your own application first create a React application with [Create React App](https://github.com/facebookincubator/create-react-app):

 ```
 npm install -g create-react-app